lit/lit/packages/labs/react/README.md

 );
 ```

-EventHandlers in a component's props will match their typecast.
-A
+Event callbacks will match their type cast.
+In the example below, a
 `PointerEvent` is expected in the `onClick` callback in the example below.

 ```tsx